Context RepoContext Repo Docs

 Bearer JWT

-Use a Clerk-issued JWT token when making requests on behalf of a signed-in user.
+Use a session JWT token when making requests on behalf of a signed-in user.
 This is the same token your browser uses when you're logged into the dashboard.

 Header format: